eslammadhoun/evo_project/README.md

 - iOS ATS pinned domain configuration
 - 401 handling via global auth event stream and forced sign-out redirect

-> Note: The project currently ships `.env.prod` as an asset; sensitive keys should be moved to a safer strategy (server-side proxy/runtime secure config).

 ---

 ## 🌐 API and Data Layer